oracle-livelabs/cloud-database-services/exadata-database-service-on-cc-masterclass/review-ocw-env/review-ocw-env.md

       ```

-## Task 3: Discover and Connect to the Oracle Database on Exadata Database Service
+## Task 3: Discover and Connect to the Oracle Database on Exadata Database Service with Oracle Sqldeveloper

 1. From the Virtual Machines list page, Under the **Resources** section on the left banner, Click on **Databases**, then Click on the **Container Database** named **MyCDB01**.